raghavsatyadev/MoreApps/README.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/I2I8ZPRJ)

 # Notice
 Library has been moved to AndroidX.
+Kindly upgrade your project to AndroidX using this guideline https://material.io/develop/android/theming/color/	Library has been moved to AndroidX.
 Kindly upgrade your project to AndroidX using this guideline
 * https://developer.android.com/jetpack/androidx/migrate
 * https://material.io/develop/android/theming/color/